 Rhode Island Red

 When it comes to a chicken that can produce a lot of eggs, the Rhode Island Red is an excellent choice.
 It’s quite easy to handle and take care of and can produce up to 260+ eggs each year.

-These birds are excellent foragers, so they can do well as free-range chickens, plus you can pen them up, but you have to move the pen around frequently to provide enough foraging materials.
+Rhode Island Red chickens are excellent foragers, so they can do well as free-range chickens, plus you can pen them up, but you have to move the pen around frequently to provide enough foraging materials.
 While these birds are quite hardy, they can get a little bossy at times, especially if there are smaller chickens with them.

 As such, you might want to keep them separated from other chicken species.
 Though their temperament is a bit on the angry side, they look beautiful.
 The chicken weighs about 6.5 pounds and can start laying eggs between 18 and 24 weeks old.

 Those who want a fun bird to have around are going to like the Ameraucana chicken.
 Typically, they are called “Easter Egg” chickens because their eggs are multicolored, and the eggs are very delicious.

 If that weren’t enough, this bird can tolerate a variety of climates and can handle being penned or in a coop.
 You should be aware, though, that this breed does have a genetic disorder called crossed beak that occurs in about one in 100 baby chicks.

 The chicken can produce around 250 eggs each year, though it has a broody temperament.
 It weighs about 4.5 to 5.5 pounds and can start laying eggs around 25 to 30 weeks old.

 Golden Laced Wyandottes

 One of many excellent chicken breeds for eggs is the Golden Laced Wyandotte.
 They produce huge eggs, which can work well for many households and needs.
 The good news is that these beautiful birds are calm and gentle with a docile temperament.

-The Golden Laced Wyandottes are also excellent at foraging, which means they are one of the best breeds for free-range options.
+The Golden Laced Wyandotte is also excellent at foraging, which means they are one of the best breeds for free-range options.
 These chickens have gorgeous color, and most people can’t resist them, but they can be a bit broody.

 People who want to wait and let the eggs hatch will have fun watching them protect the chicks.

 The chicken can produce about 200 eggs each year.
 Plus, the female weighs about six pounds and can start laying eggs between 18 and 20 weeks old.
 Wyandotte chickens, including the Silver Laced Wyandottes and Blue Laced Red Wyandotte chickens are a dual purpose breed.

 Barred Plymouth Rock

 Barred or not, Plymouth Rock chickens are also very good at foraging, which makes them ideal for free-range chickens.
 Also, they’re very good at laying eggs, so you’re going to have plenty for the table.

 Generally, these birds produce about 280 eggs a year, and they are peach or light brown in color.
 You’re also going to like the fact that these birds integrate well with other types of chickens, plus they are big and colorful, so you aren’t going to lose them.

 The female weighs about 6.5 pounds and can start laying eggs between 18 and 22 weeks old.